BrianSipple/ember-stagger-swagger/README.md

 Furthermore, because the keyframes for the built-in effects of `slide` and `slideAndFade` define transforms to bring their element in or out of its container's visible bounds (e.g., `transform: translate3d(-100, 0, 0)` at the 100%-stop of a left slide), it may well be useful to restrict overflow on the top-level component's element so that the children disappear when they're outside of said bounds.

-The [stagger-set "list items" demo](#demo) is an example of how this would appear.
+The [stagger-set "list items" demo][demo] is an example of how this would appear.

 #### Creating Animation Effects
 By default, a `stagger-list` component will attempt to map the keywords provided for `inEffect` or `outEffect` to one of its [built-in keyframes](/app/styles/_keyframes.css).

 However, you're free to implement your own keyframes and have them called instead.
 Just define them in your stylesheets as you would normally, and then pass the keyframe name to a `stagger-list` as a string argument for either `customInEffect` or `customOutEffect`.
 When these attributes are defined, `stagger-list` will always set them on the `animation-name` property of its child elements' style definition at the appropriate time.

 ## Action Hooks